 Does Texas have alimony?

-While parties can agree on contractual alimony (also referred to as “maintenance”), court-ordered alimony arises in only limited circumstances.
-To be considered for alimony, there must be a recent conviction or deferred adjudication result from a criminal family violence matter, a disabled spouse or child, or the marriage must have lasted over 10 years.
-The court may then award alimony to meet the receiving spouse’s “reasonable minimal needs.”
-The maximum length of time court-ordered alimony payments can be received depends on the length of the marriage (five years for a 10-plus year marriage, seven years for a 20-plus year marriage, and 10 years for a 30-plus year marriage) or in situations where the receiving spouse or a child being used for by the receiving spouse or a child being cared for by the receiving spouse suffers from a disability, for as long as the disability remains.
+Court-ordered maintenance arises in only limited circumstances.
+The term maintenance, rather than alimony, is used in the Texas statutes.
+To be considered for maintenance, there must be a recent conviction or deferred adjudication result from a criminal family violence matter, a disabled spouse or child, or the marriage must have lasted over 10 years.
+The court may then award alimony if needed to meet the receiving spouse’s “reasonable minimal needs.”
+The maximum length of time court-ordered alimony payments can be received depends on the length of the marriage (five years for a 10-plus year marriage, seven years for a 20-plus year marriage, and 10 years for a 30-plus year marriage) or in situations where the receiving spouse or a child being cared for by the receiving spouse suffers from a disability, for as long as the disability remains.

 While not alimony, courts may also award temporary spousal support during the pendency of a divorce case.
 Courts will review this as part of its determination of temporary orders for the matter (see question #7).
 Courts generally award temporary spousal support to ensure that current bills are paid while the divorce proceeding is pending.